1988 United States Senate election in Texas: Campaign

-Election results
+Results

-Lloyd Bentsen won the senate election by a clear margin over Beau Boulter, at the same time as he and Michael Dukakis lost the presidential race, with George Bush winning Texas with 56% of the vote compared to 43% for Dukakis.
-Bentsen's vote total in the senate election was reported to be at the time the highest vote total in any Texas statewide election.
-Boulter's showing was particularly embarrassing for the Texas GOP since Vice President Bush easily carried Texas by a margin almost identical to the one Bentsen garnered in the Senate race.
+Bentsen won the election by a wide margin over Boulter on the same ballot that he and Michael Dukakis lost the presidential race, with George Bush winning his home state of Texas with 56% of the vote compared to 43% for Dukakis.
+Bentsen's vote total in the Senate election the highest vote total in any Texas statewide election.
+Boulter's showing was particularly embarrassing for the Texas GOP, given that Bush easily carried Texas by a margin nearly as large as Bentsen’s.

+Bentsen received 93% of the black vote.